All about acute pancreatitis

-If it is caused by gallstones, everything will happen and develop very fast.
+Pancreatitis that is caused by gallstones will develop very fast.
 When it is caused by alcohol, symptoms develop more slowly, over a number of days.

 Leaning forward or assuming a fetal position (curling up) may help lessen the pain slightly.
 Anybody who experiences constant pain should seek medical attention.